 Consciously identifying anger symptoms can still residual anger.
-In controlling anger, such identification can follow your success in dealing with the primary causes of your anger.
+When you wish to control anger, such identification can firm up your success in dealing with the primary causes of your anger.
 Spend a couple of hours on the Self Improvement Plan (SIP) in this website.
 The process can enable you to look deep into your mind and quiet your major concerns.

 In the Plan, you first list the important causes of your anger.
 Add a list of things you can do to solve each problem.
 If finding a solution will take time, list your inability to find an immediate solution.
 In the end, you will be left with a few problems over which you have no control.
 It happens to everybody.